Believing is Seeing

 My book may be neither the most impressive nor the most inspirational work, but I’m proud of it because it has made a difference.
 Above all, I hope people are moved by the title — that believing is, in fact, seeing.
 Because once you believe, you will see a whole new world.

-Jung Woo Bae is 15 and in the 11th grade in New Zealand.
-His hobbies include playing basketball, playing the violin and piano, and being in the beautiful outdoors of his country.
-He has a passion for both music and literature and hopes to study medicine and fulfill his dream of becoming a doctor.
+Jung Woo Bae is 17 and just graduated from the 12th grade.
+He lives in New Zealand, and his hobbies include writing and being in the beautiful outdoors of his country.
+He loves barbershop (a cappella) and he hopes to study medicine in the future.